ElWillyGod/holbertonschool-hbnb-db/api/README.md

 ---

 ## What
-  This layer aims to provide an interface where the user can interact with.
+  This layer aims to provide an interface where the user can interact with our database and code.

 ## How
   To establish connections we use the Flask framework, where we define each